airblade/flippeur/README.md

 # Flippeur

 Flippeur is a simple feature flipper.
-Features are setup with a simple Ruby DSL which lets you use any logic you like to determine whether or not a feature is available to a user.
+Features are setup with a simple Ruby DSL where you specify whether a feature is available to a user.

 If you're using Rails you can pop your feature definition file in an initializer.